The In-Between: Navigating Life Transitions and Identity Shifts

 The in-between isn’t a void—it’s a creative space.
 It’s where you get to redefine passion, purpose, and identity on your own terms.

-If you’d like support in navigating this transition, I offer a free 15-minute consultation.
+If you’d like support in navigating a life transition, I offer a free 15-minute consultation.
 Sessions are available in person in Los Angeles and via telehealth throughout California.